kaisermann/aph/README.md

 ### How does it work

 `aph` initially extends almost all methods from `Array.prototype` and all getters/setters/methods from `HTMLElement`.
-For each call to one of those methods/properties, `aph` detects the methods and properties of the returned value and extends the current context with it.
+For each call to one of those methods/properties, `aph` creates a Proxy which allows you to access them as if you were dealing with the object itself.

 **Example**:
 ```js